brainhack-school2023/JDaoust_project/README.md

 At the end of this project, I will have:
 1) Python scripts to analyse brain food cue reactivity;
 2) Figures of my results;
-3) A repository of my pipelines to do statistical analyses and visualization of results;
+3) A repository on GitHub to share my ideas;
-4) Scripts to organize data on Alliance Canada.
+4) Scripts on Alliance Canada that can be used by all members of my lab.

 ## Results
 ---